shaunthom/shaunthom/README.md

 🏢 Software Developer at Myers and Stauffer using C#, .NET, JavaScript, SQL and more!

-💻 Previous Software Engineer at Tata and at SUNY, Buffalo
+💻 Previous Software Engineer at Tata and at Buffal Early Language Lab

 🌅 I love to build web applications and portals

-🌱 I am currently learning .NET MVC, MVC Architecture and more!
+🌱 I am currently learning LINQ, Entity Framework and more!

 👨‍🎓 Former Master's Graduate student in Data Science at SUNY, Buffalo